Construction Accident Attorney In Glendale, AZ

 Common Types Of Construction Accidents

 While working on a construction site, you can become injured in many ways.
 Even if you follow all the safety protocols while performing your work duties, there are plenty of other factors that can make a construction site dangerous and lead to an accident.
 For example, faulty equipment, another worker’s carelessness, or unsafe working conditions provided by the company.
 These threats might seem small, but they could leave you with some very real injuries.
-Some common types of accidents that occur at construction sites in Arizona include the following:

 - Electrocutions or electrical burns